KH-ReFined/KH-ReFined/md/about.md

 ## Support

-If you wish to support this project, consider becoming a Patron at <span style="color:#dd83f5" href="https://www.patreon.com/topaztk">https://www.patreon.com/topaztk</span>!
+If you wish to support this project, consider becoming
+a Patron at <a style="color:#dd83f5" href="https://www.patreon.com/topaztk">https://www.patreon.com/topaztk</a>!
 It really helps a lot!

 ## Features